coldfumonkeh/MarvelAPI/README.md

     http://i.annihil.us/u/prod/marvel/i/mg/3/40/4bb4680432f73/standard_medium.jpg

-Why is there a method to handle this?
-It seems pointless.
+"Why is there a method to handle this?
+It seems pointless."

----

-The method exists because the image size is an optional parameter.
-The method will check it's existence for you before generating the correct URL string.
+The **generateImage()** method exists because the image size is an optional parameter.
+It will check it's existence for you before generating the correct URL string ready for you to insert into your awesome app.
-Using this method you don't have to build the string yourself.
-The process to do so has been included for you.
+Using this function means that you don't have to build the string yourself as the process to do so has been included for you.

 I'm nice like that.